dexterous-humanoid-manipulation/dexterous-humanoid-manipulation.github.io/index.markdown

 <tr>
   <td>
     <p align="justify">
        We have set the submission deadline for September 18; however, submissions will be reviewed on a <b>rolling basis</b>, and authors will receive notifications approximately one to two weeks after submission.
-This rolling review process is intended for authors who may require quicker notification for travel, visa, or funding arrangements.
+We strongly encourage <b>early submission</b>, especially for those who may need early notification for travel, visa, or funding arrangements.
     </p>
   </td>
 </tr>